0xWick/proof-schemas/proof-of-dao-membership.md

 # isMember

-Describes if the person is a member of the DAO
+Describes if the Person is a member of the DAO